Berberis koreana

 Berberis koreana, the Korean barberry, is deciduous shrub that can grow up to 1.5 m in height.
 The species is endemic to Korea.
-It is widely planted as an ornamental tree in North America, South America and Europe.
+It is planted as an ornamental shrub in North America, South America and Europe.

 Distribution

 Berberis koreana is endemic to Korea.
-It has been recently used as an ornamental tree in the United States.
-The genus Berberis however, ranges widely in Temperate zones of North America and Eurasia.
 The species is reportedly naturalized in a few locations in the US State of Vermont.